abhiTronix/vidgear/contributing.md

 If you've found a new  bug or you've come up with some new feature which can make VidGear API even better:
 * Remember first to go comprehensively through [**Wiki Documentation**][wiki].
-* Just keep the it simple, in context, give it a nice title and follow the template
+* Just keep the it simple, in context, give it a nice title and follow the issue templates.
-* Screenshots recommended
+* Screenshots recommended.
-* Finally, raise the [**Issue**](https://github.com/abhiTronix/vidgear/issues/new), where you can describe in details what the problem is, or what would you like to improve.
+* Finally, raise your [**Issue**](https://github.com/abhiTronix/vidgear/issues/new) where you can describe in details what the problem is, or what would you like to improve.

 &nbsp;